k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_AI_Installation_V9.0.md

 Click [here](/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md) for TDM-AI project implementation guidelines.

 ## Manual Cleanup Flow
-Cleanup process AICleanUp.flow located under TDM LU with inputs CleanALL Boolean if true the flow deletes all data in AI_execution and AI_DB else populate the TrainingExecutionIDs array that holds all training models that needs cleaning for example [1551,1660] the flow extracts all generations done by these training models and deletes all related data.
+The cleanup process, AICleanUp.flow, is located under the TDM LU with inputs CleanALL Boolean if true the flow deletes all data in AI_execution and AI_DB else populate the TrainingExecutionIDs array that holds all training models that needs cleaning for example [1551,1660] the flow extracts all generations done by these training models and deletes all related data.

 ## AI Tests - Performance Results
 Training Results :